You are here

 Advertising to the public must also comply with the Therapeutic Goods Advertising Code.
 The current version, the Therapeutic Goods Advertising Code (No.2) 2018, came into effect on 1 January 2019.
 To assist advertisers, we have also published guidance material on the Code: Complying with the Therapeutic Goods Advertising Code (No. 2) 2018.

 Restricted representations (whether made expressly or by implication) can only be used in advertisements for therapeutic goods directed to consumers if TGA has permitted or approved the use of that representation.

 What is a restricted representation?

-A representation in an advertisement about therapeutic goods that refers to a serious form of a disease, condition, ailment or defect, as specified in the Code, is a restricted representation.
+A restricted representation is a representation (whether expressly or by implication) in an advertisement that refers to a serious form of a disease, condition, ailment or defect, as defined in the Code.
+See 'What is a restricted representation?'’ for more information.

 Permitted restricted representations

-TGA has permitted the use of certain restricted representations by all advertisers of therapeutic goods meeting the characteristics and requirements specified by the TGA.
-The permitted restricted representations include:
+The TGA has permitted the use of certain restricted representations by all advertisers of therapeutic goods that meet the characteristics and requirements specified by the TGA.
+These permitted restricted representations include:/p>